owl-toolkit/owl/README.md

 ## History

-owl-base is a merge of the previous seperate projects ltl-lib and omega-automaton-lib.
+owl-base is a merger of the previous seperate projects ltl-lib and omega-automaton-lib.